Pengeszikra/rogmor/src/_documents/pipeline-callbag.md

     > soul       : Spiritual harmony logical thinking and wisdom.

-    > liaison    : This is the character social and communication.
+    > popular    : This is the character social and communication.

     > stamina    : This is the stamina and Longevity. if value reduced to 0 then hero unable to do anything.